 You’ve witnessed your grandma or mom dealing with the pain of arthritis.
+You might have offered her cannalife arthritis balm to help her manage the pain.
 Now you’re crossing your fingers, hoping you’ve missed the genetic lotto that doles out inherited diseases like arthritis.
 The good news is, it’s not just genetics that influence your chances of developing arthritis: your lifestyle plays a role as well.
 That means you can actually reduce your chances of getting this debilitating disease by making lifestyle changes today.

 Many of the lifestyle changes that can help reduce your chances of developing arthritis also have other health benefits.

 What is Arthritis?

 When we think of “arthritis” we tend to picture seniors with painful swollen joints.
 In truth, “arthritis” is an informal way of referring to more than 100 different kinds of diseases that affect both young and old individuals, and can cause pain and debilitation in every joint of the body.